 Working in the Construction Industry: 6 Safety Tips you Need to Know

 Construction worksites are very dangerous places because they contain many safety hazards.
 In fact, according to statistics, a minimum of one construction worker gets injured on the job every day.
 Suffice to say; it is a dangerous profession.
 Working in construction often means that having some kind of private health insurance plan in place is vital.
-The good news is, there are a couple of safety measures you can take to stay safe as a worker in the construction industry.
+The good news is, that in addition to having a quality alarm system in place like the one here to protect yourself and your property from theft or violence, there are a couple of other safety measures you can take to stay safe as a worker in the construction industry.

-Here are six things you can do ensure your safety and health on a construction site:
+Here are six things you can do to ensure your safety and health on a construction site:

 1. Always be a Safe Distance Away from Operating Machinery

 It is not uncommon for workers to gather, in between tasks, in one area on a site while others around them work.
 This poses no threat unless there is operating machinery really close by.
 In most instances, nothing occurs, but accidents do occur even if it’s uncommon, so it is best to stay far away from operating machines.

 2. Be Cautious when Climbing off or on Equipment